MaxL-Rev/project0/README.md

 - [ ] Delete a list from a user
 - [ ] Delete a user
 - [x] Errors logged to file and console
+- [ ] Clear a list once everything is bought
+- [ ] Error messages for user input